-As a leading disability charity in the North West, we work tirelessly towards a brighter future for all.
+As a leading charity in the North West, we work tirelessly towards a brighter future for all.
 And to build communities where everyone feels valued and can thrive.

 Every day, we listen and learn from the people we support so we can work together for change.
 Join us.

 We believe that every child in care should be guarenteed care up to the age of 18 but new government legislation will leave around 6000 children without care.

 We've joined Article39, Become, Just For Kids Law, The Care Leavers Association and many other organisations, professionals and care experienced people to reject the two tier children’s residential care system this legislation will create.